Using Machine Learning to Test Causal Hypotheses in Conjoint Analysis: The Proposed Methodology

 For concreteness, we focus on the forced-choice conjoint design, under which a respondent is asked to choose one of two profiles.
 Our methodology is general and can be extended to other designs.
 Let $n$ be the total number of respondents.
 As is often done in practice, suppose that each respondent evaluates $J$ pairs of profiles, yielding a total of $nJ$ responses (for notational simplicity, we assume the same number of evaluations for each respondent).

 We use $Y_{ij} \in \{0, 1\}$ to represent the binary outcome variable for evaluation $j$ by respondent $i$, which equals 1 for selecting the left profile and 0 for choosing the right profile.
 Although for convenience we use ``left'' and ``right'' to distinguish two profiles under each evaluation, the profiles do not necessarily have to be placed side by side on the actual survey platform.
-We use the following stacked vector representation for this outcome variable $Y = [Y_1, Y_2, \ldots, Y_n]$, where $Y_i = [Y_{i1}, Y_{i2}, \ldots, Y_{iJ}]$ denotes the $J$-dimensional column vector of the outcome variable for respondent $i$ and square brackets denote row concatenation.
-We often observe some characteristics of the respondents, and we use $V_i$ to denote a $J \times r$-dimensional matrix of $r$ pre-treatment covariates for respondent $i$ that are repeated across $J$ rows.
+We use the following $nJ \times 1$ stacked vector representation for this outcome variable $\bY = [\bY_1; \bY_2; \ldots; \bY_n]$, where $\bY_i = [Y_{i1}; Y_{i2}; \ldots; Y_{iJ}]$ of dimension $J \times 1$ denotes the outcome variable for respondent $i$.
+We use $[a_1; a_2; \dots; a_n]$ to denote a vertical stacking of vectors or matrices $a_1, a_2, \dots, a_n$.
+We often observe some characteristics of the respondents, and we use $\bV_i$ to denote a $J \times r$-dimensional matrix of $r$ pre-treatment covariates for respondent $i$ that are repeated across $J$ rows.

 Next, let $p$ represent the total number of attributes or factors used for each conjoint profile.
 We use a scalar $X_{ij \ell}^{L} \in \{1, 2, \dots, K_{\ell}\}$ to denote the value of the $\ell$th factor of interest for evaluation $j$ by respondent $i$, where the superscript distinguishes the factors for the left ($L$) and right ($R$) profiles, and $K_{\ell} \ge 2$ is the total number of factor levels for factor $\ell$.
-We use $X_{ij}^{L} = [X_{ij1}^L, \dots, X_{ijq}^L]$ to denote a $q$-dimensional column vector, containing all $q$ factors of interest for the left profile for respondent $i$ in the $j$th evaluation where $q \le p$.
-We define $X_{ij}^R$ similarly for the right profile.
-In addition, we use $X_{ij} =[X_{ij}^{L}, X_{ij}^{R}]$ as a column vector of length $2q$ to represent the main factors of interest from two profiles together.
-Lastly, the remaining $(p-q)$ factors are denoted by $Z_{ij} = [Z_{ij}^{L}, Z_{ij}^{R}]$, where each term is similarly defined.
+We use $\bX_{ij}^{L} = [X_{ij1}^L; \dots; X_{ijq}^L]$ to denote a $q$-dimensional column vector, containing all $q$ factors of interest for the left profile for respondent $i$ in the $j$th evaluation where $q \le p$.
+We define $\bX_{ij}^R$ similarly for the right profile.
+In addition, we use $\bX_{ij} =[\bX_{ij}^{L}; \bX_{ij}^{R}]$ as a column vector of length $2q$ to represent the main factors of interest from two profiles together.
+Lastly, the remaining $(p-q)$ factors are denoted by $\bZ_{ij} = [\bZ_{ij}^{L}; \bZ_{ij}^{R}]$, where each term is similarly defined.
 For example in the immigration conjoint experiment, if the main factor of interest is ``country of origin'', the other factors include ``education'' and ``profession''.